-MAT108 College Algebra 4 quarter credits 40 clock hours
+MAT108 College Algebra

 This course will incorporate arithmetic processes by computing fractions, decimals, percentages, and proportions to solve equations.
 The student will perform conversions between the metric and English systems of measurement.
 Emphasis will be placed on algebraic functions including graphs, linear inequalities, quadratic, polynomials, exponential, and logarithmic functions.
 Students should anticipate 20 or more hours of outside preparation for this class.